 George Southam (1816-1876) served the people of Salford and Manchester for almost 40 years.
 Surgeon and academic, he was a major player in the development of medical education in Manchester.
 Practiced at both the Manchester Royal Infirmary and the Salford Royal Hospital and Dispensary for around 30 years.
 President of the British Medical Association.

 George was the nephew of a surgeon, John Justice Southam.
 His own father, George John Southam was a grocer and provisions dealer and, intriguingly, the official muzzler of mastiffs and bitches.
-It appears that George’s father and uncle may actually have been the legitimate sons of Sir John Touchet Chetwood (1732-1779) by his second wife Sarah Southam.
-The children of his first wife carried the name of Chetwood and inherited the title, while Sarah’s children took her surname.
+George’s father and uncle were the sons of Sir John Touchet Chetwode (1732-1779) by his second partner Sarah Southam.
+The children of his first wife carried the name of Chetwode and inherited the title, while Sarah’s four children took her surname.

 George John gave his son a good education, sending him to Manchester Grammar School.
 In the 1830s George studied medicine at the Royal School of Medicine in Pine Street, Manchester and then in London and Edinburgh.

 In 1841 Pigot and Slater’s Trade Directory lists George Southam, Surgeon, living at 7, The Crescent, Salford.
 In 1842 he married Rebekah, daughter of Elkanah Armitage.
 The ties between the Southam and Armitage families were extensive and close.
 George’s younger sister Elizabeth, would later marry Rebekah’s younger brother, Benjamin Armitage (1823-1899).
 George’s eldest son George Armitage Southam joined the Armitage family cotton spinning business, and at the age of 50 he married his first cousin, Mary Elizabeth, daughter of Benjamin and Elizabeth.